tylerb33/TIL/C-Sharp/general.md

 - C# is strongly typed, but implicit types can be used if you explicitly use 'var = "this is a string"', it's able to reason that it's a string.
 - must use double quotes for strings

--there are many numeric types:
+- there are many numeric types:
 	INTEGER
 		- if you use ```int```, it can hold smaller numbers but can also handle negatives.
 		- if you use ```uint``` then it can hold larger numbers but no negatives.